fellesverkstedet/fabricatable-machines/highway-mobile-large-format-cnc/README.md

 In the spindle controller Dip-switch 1 controls the ON/OFF of the unit when Dip-switch 8 is set to manual start/stop mode.
 If Dip-switch 6 isn't set to CNC mode, the RPM are controlled with a potentiometer (internal or external based on Dip-switch 7).
 RPM are shown in the 2-digit display.

+The controller manual says the spindle is 2 poles, but only when P1 is selected I can read up to 50k rpm in the 2 digit screen.
+I need to investigate that.

 ### Stepper motors

 Stepper motors are powered by 36V DC and the following color code: